publiclab/publiclab-archive/notes/liz/01-04-2017/is-using-iodine-a-good-way-to-determine-if-rice-grains-are-real-or-are-merely-bits-of-plastic.md

 ---
-title: "Is using iodine a good way to determine if rice grains are real or are merely bits of plastic?"\ntagnames: 'rice, question:question, iodine, starch'
+title: "Is using iodine a good way to determine if rice grains are real or are merely bits of plastic?"

+tagnames: 'rice, question:question, iodine, starch'
 author: liz
 path: /notes/liz/01-04-2017/is-using-iodine-a-good-way-to-determine-if-rice-grains-are-real-or-are-merely-bits-of-plastic.md
 nid: 13836